sancho1952007/Cloud-Notepad/README.md

 # Cloud-Notepad
- A Free To Use Cloud Notepad App That Syncs Your Text Accross Your Network!
+ A Free To Use Cloud Notepad App That Syncs Your Text Across Your Network!

 Visit It Here: http://cloud-notepad.cyclic.app